pentlander/sasquach/NOTES.md

 resolution more parallelizable since there is no need to recursively resolve the types of other functions being called.

+## Type aliases
+Type aliases provide another name to a struct or union.
+Creating an alias should not create a new classfile, all structs with equivalent structure (same field names/types) should be bound to a single classfile to reduce the number of classfiles.
+This means that an alias only exists at compile time.
+May revisit this choice if it makes debugging stacktraces more difficult.
+Foreign classes cannot be aliased, doing so should generate an error.

 # To Investigate

 ## Indy for lazy anonymous struct creation